Services

 Conclusion

-The importance of ADR has been recognised by the European Commission which, in 2008 enacted the Mediation Directive (Directive 2008/52/EC on certain aspects of mediation in civil and commercial matters).
-It applies to all EU member states apart from Denmark, which opted out.
-ADR is important for the UK Government, as illustrated by the inclusion of measures in the CPR designed to encourage it.
-Also, in Lord Justice Jackson’s final report on civil litigation costs (Review of civil litigation costs – final report, December 2009 https://www.judiciary.uk/wp-content/uploads/JCO/Documents/Reports/jackson-final-report-140110.pdf), ADR took up a whole chapter.
+The importance of ADR has been recognised by the European Commission, which in 2008 adopted the Mediation Directive (Directive 2008/52/EC on certain aspects of mediation in civil and commercial matters).
+It applies to all EU Member States except Denmark, which has opted out.
+ADR is important to the UK government, as evidenced by the inclusion of measures to promote it in the CPR.
+In addition, Lord Justice Jackson's final report on civil litigation costs (Review of civil litigation costs - final report, December 2009) devoted an entire chapter to ADR.

-Whilst Halsey is a landmark decision demonstrating the importance of ADR, case law continues to develop the Halsey principles and is extending them beyond the scope of this case.
-The message is clear: litigants who do not consider these principles do so at their own peril!
+While Halsey is a landmark decision demonstrating the importance of ADR, case law continues to develop and extend the Halsey principles beyond the scope of that case.
+The message is clear: litigants who do not take these principles into account do so at their own peril!

 Disclaimer: These articles are for information purposes only and are not intended as legal advice.
 Professional advice should always be obtained before applying any information to particular circumstances.